weaviate/weaviate-io/developers/weaviate/concepts/data.md

 ## Summary

-* Weaviate stores data objects that are represented as machine learning vectors.
+* The schema defines collections and properties.
-* Weaviate represents data objects as JSON documents.
+* Collections contain data objects that are describe in JSON documents.
-* Every data object can contain a vector.
+* Data objects can contain a vector and properties.
-* Cross-references are datatypes that link to other objects.
-* Classes and properties are defined in a schema.
-* Different classes represent different vector spaces.
-* The schema has a class-property data structure.
-* We can query using the GraphQL-interface or -in some cases- the RESTful API.
-* Vectors come from machine learning models that you inference yourself or through a Weaviate module.
+* Vectors come from machine learning models.
+* Different collections represent different vector spaces.
+* Cross-references link objects between schemas.
-* You can use multi-tenancy to isolate data for each tenant.
+* Multi-tenancy isolates data for each tenant.

 import DocsMoreResources from '/_includes/more-resources-docs.md';